 “Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.

-But despite her critiques, Clinton struck an optimistic tone.
+However, in spite of her critiques, Clinton struck an optimistic tone.
 She encouraged Americans from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
 In Clinton’s eyes, that need is abundantly clear: creating economic opportunity for all Americans.

 Said Clinton, “I want every child in our country, not just the granddaughter of a former senator and secretary of state, to live up to their God-given potential.”